Social Work Degrees, Schools, and Careers in Kentucky

 In fact, there are just six schools in the state offering a Masters of Social Work (MSW) degree, which is the path all students need to take to become licensed clinically.
 There is a good mix between public universities and private institutions that will allow the student to pick the size and cost of the program they want.
 When one also takes into account the quality of the programs instead of just quantity it is no wonder that the Bluegrass State is one of the most underrated in the country when it comes to social work education.

-According to the United States Bureau of Labor Statistics, the professional social work industry is relatively well-sized as well.
-As of May 2014, Kentucky was home to at least 10,000 professional social workers employed across the state.
-The vast majority of those social workers are child, family, and school social workers (7,070) but there are also approximately 1,600 healthcare social workers, 1,400 substance abuse social workers and 800 specialty social workers that are also employed across the state.
-The low cost of living in Kentucky makes an impact on wages in the profession as the annual average salary of social workers in Kentucky ranges between $35,140 for substance abuse social workers and $48,600 for specialty social workers.
+According to the United States Bureau of Labor Statistics (BLS), the professional social work industry is relatively well-sized as well.
+As of May 2022, Kentucky is home to around 10,000 professional social workers.
+The vast majority of those social workers are child, family, and school social workers (6,580) but there are also approximately 1,630 healthcare social workers, 1,110 substance abuse social workers and 600 specialty social workers that are also employed across the state.
+The low cost of living in Kentucky makes an impact on wages in the profession as the annual average salary of social workers in Kentucky ranges between $45,080 for substance abuse social workers and $64,530 for specialty social workers.

 The Kentucky Board of Social Work is obviously the organization in Kentucky responsible for approving licensure for social work licensure in the state.
 It approves three levels of licensure.
 The licenses are: